Pacific Northwest Booksellers Association

 Each year, PNBA puts on a tradeshow that includes more than 100 exhibits showing off the newest books (and other products) for bookstores to order.
 There are literally thousands of titles displayed on the show floor each year, and it can be expensive for publishers to pack up and ship all of that inventory off to the next place.
 The Rural Library Project was born in the early 1990s when PNBA's intrepid show staff came up with a solution: what if publishers donated some of that stock to a deserving library in the region?

 The Rural Library Project puts books into small, rural libraries, in our region, that have very limited funds for acquisitions.
 Recipient libraries are recommended and chosen each year by our member bookstores.
 At our annual Fall Show, vendors are asked to donate some or all of the sample books from their show displays.
 Our volunteers collect these books and give them to the chosen library.
-Since the program's inception our generous publishers and reps have donated nearly six hundred thousand dollars worth of books to small libraries in the region.
+Since the program's inception our generous publishers and reps have donated over $600,000 worth of books to small libraries in the region.

 Read on to learn more about some of the specific libraries that have been the beneficiaries of this program.